Director of Bands-Anthony Darnall

 Mrs. Armour loves being able to watch the Christian County High School Band Program thrive and is grateful for the opportunity to give back to a program so near to her heart.
 Her passion is to inspire the band students at Christian County Middle and High School to be the best version of themselves both as musicians and people.

-Mrs. Armour is married to her husband, Will and they are expecting their first child to be born this coming November!
+Mrs. Armour is married to her husband, Will and they enjoy spending time with their daughter, Annslee.